-Grant funds may be used for the following costs in support of eligible TxCDBG program activities up to the maximum amounts as identified in the Community Application Guide - if actual cost exceeds this amount, matching funds will be assigned to these costs:
+Grant funds may be used for the following costs in support of eligible TxCDBG program activities up to the maximum amount below - if actual cost exceeds this amount, matching funds will be assigned to these costs:

-- Maximum Total Grant Request \$1,000,000 - Minimum Match Commitment The amount of local funds committed by the Applicant in the previously accepted Community Application.
+- Maximum Total Grant Request \$750,000 - Minimum Match Commitment The amount of local funds committed by the Applicant in the previously accepted Community Application.
 In limited circumstances TDA may, in its sole discretion, proportionally reduce the local matching funds for applications not requesting the maximum grant funds allowable.
-TDA will not pro-rate the matching funds committed if the Applicant requests less than the maximum grant funds primarily to reduce the local matching funds invested.

-- General Administration up to \$60,000 or 10% of the total grant funds requested, whichever is less. - Engineering Services up to \$85,000 or 12% of the total grant funds requested, whichever is less. - Projects with less than \$350,000 in eligible costs will not be funded.
+TDA will not pro-rate the matching funds committed if the Applicant requests less than the maximum grant funds primarily to reduce the local matching funds invested. - Planning Activities (Comprehensive Plan) up to \$75,000. - General Administration up to \$60,000 or 10% of the total grant funds requested, whichever is less. - Engineering Services up to \$85,000 or 12% of the total grant funds requested, whichever is less. - Projects with less than \$350,000 in eligible costs will not be funded.